Updated July 3rd with new resources

 Deferrals of bills, mortgages:

-- BC Hydro will provide grants, crisis funds and arrange bill payment plans or allow bills to be deferred during this time with no penalty.
+- BC Hydro will provide grants, crisis funds, credits and arrange bill payment plans or allow bills to be deferred during this time with no penalty.
 Rates will be reduced by 1% on April 1st and eliminating service disconnections if unable to pay bill due to COVID 19.
 You may be eligible for three months of bill credit.
 Rates will be reduced by 1% on April 1st and eliminating service disconnections if unable to pay bill due to COVID-19.
 Contact: 1-800-224-9376 or apply online for further details.

 - TELUS offering flexible payment options for customers affected financially by COVID 19.
 Visit their website or call TELUS Mobility at 1-866-558-2273 or TELUS Home Services at 1-888-811-2323.